Lip Augmentation and Injections

-A vermillion advancement of the lip is a surgical procedure, according to Caniglia Facial Plastic Surgery, which makes the volume of the upper and lower lip appear larger, but not by using lip fillers.
+A vermillion advancement of the lip is a surgical procedure, wich makes the volume of the upper and lower lip appear larger, but not by using lip fillers.
 During the surgery, the vermillion, also called the "white roll" of the lip line, is lifted by the plastic surgeon to create a better balance for the colorful portion of the lips.

 Vermilion lip advancement side effects might include bleeding, swelling, and infection.

 The V-Y lip advancement surgical procedure is named as such because of the shapes of the incisions made during the surgery.
 V-shaped cuts are created in the lower lip's inner lining, which is also called the “wet” mucosal surface.
 The tissue is then reshaped and manipulated to change the V-shape into a Y-shape, creating an optimal new shape to the lip.

 The Benefits of a V-Y Lower Lip Advancement Surgical Procedure Include: - Injectable filler treatments may not be needed afterward - The lower lip mucosal advancement uses the patient's tissue - More volume appears by manipulation of the "wet lip" portion - Local anesthesia is used - Fewer external scars